Success! TRAVEL24 has been applied to your cart.

 So, before you pick up a new medicated shampoo or scalp care product, be sure to dig a little deeper to pinpoint the true cause of your symptoms.

-A dry scalp is best treated with moisturizing ingredients, which can sometimes be found in a specialty shampoo, conditioner, or scalp serum.
+A dry scalp is best managed with moisturizing ingredients, which can sometimes be found in a specialty shampoo, conditioner, or scalp serum.

 Some ingredients with impressive moisturizing properties include: